 Camp Tall Tree – Howell, Michigan

 Camp Tall Tree offers a classic overnight summer camp experience.
 Our program strives to support autistic children as well as their siblings.
-Camp Tall Tree, believes that they should create an environment that fits our campers rather than molding our kids to suit the world.
-To that aim, they take the camper’s perspective and requirements into account in all they plan and do.
+Camp Tall Tree believes that they should create an environment that fits our campers rather than molding our kids to suit the world.
+To that aim, they consider the camper’s perspective and requirements in all they plan and do.

 This covers activities such as “challenge by choice,” “challenge by choice,” and ” Visual cues and reminders, Sensory break locations, as well as access to calm rooms during any loud times of the day, Access to visual and textual communication channels with personnel, as well as a structured and regular daily routine.
 As a result, they expect that children in their sibling’s program will come with a different viewpoint and experience at home than other children their age.